drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 We order PCBs from AllPCB, JPLPCB, and PCBWay.
 We usually order parts from Digikey, but we also use Mouser and Newark.
 We use Chip Quik no-clean solder paste in a syringe dispenser with fine needle tips that we order separately.
 And we use a reflow oven that we purchased through ebay for about $200, and sometimes we use a temperature controlled rework heating stage that we purchased through Amazon.

 ### USB connection
 We recommend using a powered USB hub with switches to turn individual USB devices off and on.
 When you shop for this, make sure it can supply at least 1A per port.
 For example, a powered 7-port USB hub should be able to supply at least 1A x 5V x 7 ports = 35W.

 ### Loading the firmware
 After the boards are assembled, you will need to install the Teensy board in the controller, and compile and load the code into the Teensy.
 You will most likely want to use the Arduino IDE for this.
 Teensy is well integrated into the IDE.
 [See here for setup instructions.](https://www.pjrc.com/teensy/td_download.html)   The Teensy needs to be connected by USB to your host computer for this step.

-The firmware codes are found in the repo in the Firmware/ subdirectory,
+The firmware codes are found in the repo in the Firmware/ subdirectory

-    TCD1304Device_Controller_250817/
+(In the following, the "250901" in the directory and file name, is the date of this version of the firmware.
+If there is a newer version when you read this, use that one.)

+    TCD1304Device_Controller_250901/

-      TCD1304Device_Controller_250817.ino  - the arduino program with CLI
+      TCD1304Device_Controller_250901.ino  - The Arduino program with the CLI

-      parselib.cpp    - parsing library for the CLI parselib.h
+      parselib.cpp    - The string parsing library for the CLI parselib.h
-      TCD1304Device.h - header-only C++ library for the TCD1304 with FlexPWM
+      TCD1304Device.h - The header-only C++ library for the TCD1304 with FlexPWM

 The Arduino IDE requires that the "ino" file and directory have the same name.

 If you want to customize the firmware, it is recommended to create a new directory, copy the files to that directory and rename the ino file per the above.

 After installing the Arduino IDE and Teensy package, you should be able to double click on the ino file to start an IDE session, or start the IDE and navigate to the directory and open the file.

 ### Setting up and running the Python codes

 Python codes and Bash scripts for operating the TCD1304DG sensor and working with the data, all under Linux, are provided in the repod under the subdirectory Python/.

 The codes have been used with the Fedora Cinnamon Spin, which you can [download from here](https://fedoraproject.org/spins/cinnamon).
 This uses xorg rather than Wayland, the desktop is Win7-like and it is easy to work with terminal windows.
 The codes may work with other distros, we have not tested them.

+#### Installing the Python environment

-The command to install the Python environment and libraries used by the codes is as follows:
+The command to install the Python environment and libraries used by the codes is as follows (in Fedora, use apt-get or aptitude in Ubuntu):

     $ sudo dnf install python python-numpy python-scipy python-matplotlib python-pyserial

+#### Setting up the user software for the TCD1304 boards
 To setup the Python codes from this repo, unpack or download the files from the repo's Python subdirectory to a directory on your Linux machine; somewhere under your personal user directory works just fine.
 And, set the permissions to allow execute  (chmod a+x *.py, and chmod a+x *.sh).

 Here is a list of the files provided in the Python directory